Maxxw2/RemoteConnectionTool/README.md

 This project was originally created by me as a tool to bypass organizational restrictions on locked-down school computers by enabling remote access control.
 (Shoutout to my schools IT teacher for allowing me to make stuff like this instead of studying for my exams)

-Over time, it developed further as a side project, evolving into a low-level experimental malware framework.

 # How it works:
 When executed, the program requests elevated privileges.
 This is the only required user interaction on the host machine.